ialeinbach/colist/README.md

 `test.txt` contains a test file that doesn't break the plugin as it is in its current state.

 #### How To Try It Out
-First, add `colist.py` to you packages folder.
+First, add `colist.py` to your packages folder.
 This varies based on your OS.

 * **Windows:** %APPDATA%\Sublime Text 3
 * **OS X:** /Users/{user}/Library/Application Support/Sublime Text 3/Packages